 Cobb County Attorney Joel Williams Fights for Cyclists

-Attorney Joel Williams Law is a staunch supporter of bicyclists in Marietta, Cobb County, and throughout the state of Georgia.
+Attorney Williams Elleby is a staunch supporter of bicyclists in Marietta, Cobb County, and throughout the state of Georgia.
 Unfortunately, the interests and safety of cyclists are often overlooked by our state, which focuses more on the interests of car and truck drivers.
 However, that does not mean that no one is fighting for bikers.
 If you have been injured in a crash and you were on a bike, you have the option of seeking compensation for your injuries from the person who hurt you.
-Contact Joel Williams Law, LLC for legal representation.
+Contact Williams Elleby for legal representation.